peteris-racinskis/algo-assignment/README.md

 # Homework solution - complement of max spanning forest using Kruskal's algorithm

-Finds the complement (set of discarded edges) of the max spanning forest of the provided input data after all edges of weight less than or equal to 0 have been removed.
+Finds the complement (set of discarded edges) of the max spanning forest of the provided graph once all edges of weight less than or equal to 0 have been removed.

 ### Installation and usage